How to start an e-commerce business in 6 steps

 Starting an e-commerce business is hard work.
 But put in the right steps at the beginning and you'll reap the rewards.

 To help you get off to the right start, we've put together a guide for starting an e-commerce business.
 From the initial research stages to attracting your very first customers, follow these steps to help get your ecommerce business off to a profitable start.
+Plus, I've included a bonus tip at the end of this guide that is one of my go-to marketing strategies.

 1. Do your research